How to Request an NHS Continuing Health Care Assessment

 Do you believe you or a loved one may be eligible for NHS Continuing Health Care?

-NHS Continuing Healthcare funding is a package of care funded by the NHS if a person is deemed to have significant ongoing healthcare needs.
+NHS Continuing Healthcare Funding (CHC Funding) is a package of care funded by the NHS if a person is deemed to have significant ongoing healthcare needs.
 However, there’s an assessment process to determine who can get this support.

 For more information see NHS Continuing Healthcare Funding Explained.

-For legal advice get in touch with our Care Home Solicitors.
+For legal advice get in touch with our Care Home Fees Solicitors.

 The NHS Continuing Healthcare Funding Assessment Process

-There are three tools used to carry out NHS Continuing Healthcare funding assessments.
+There are three tools used to carry out NHS Continuing Healthcare Funding (CHC Funding) assessments.

 - Checklist – the initial screening tool used to start the assessment process

 - Decision Support Tool – a full assessment usually carried out if triggered by a checklist